-Java does not support POSIX bracket expressions, but does support POSIX character classes using the p operator.
-Though the p syntax is borrowed from the syntax for Unicode properties, the POSIX classes in Java only match ASCII characters as indicated below.
+Java does not support POSIX bracket expressions, but does support POSIX character classes using the \p operator.
 The class names are case sensitive.
-Unlike the POSIX syntax which can only be used inside a bracket expression, Java's p can be used inside and outside bracket expressions.
+Unlike the POSIX syntax which can only be used inside a bracket expression, Java's \p can be used inside and outside bracket expressions.